Windows Live

 Windows Live is a discontinued brand name for a set of web services and software products developed by Microsoft as part of its software-as-a-service platform.
 Chief components under the brand name included web services (all of which were exposed through corresponding web applications), several computer programs that interact with the services, and specialized web services for mobile devices.

-According to Microsoft, Windows Live "is a way to extend the Windows user experience".
+According to Microsoft, Windows Live was "a way to extend the Windows user experience".
 As such, Windows Vista's welcome screen provides a link to download Windows Live Messenger or to subscribe to Windows Live OneCare.
 Also, Windows Mail, Windows Photo Gallery and Windows Movie Maker were not offered with Windows 7 and became an exclusive part of Windows Live.
-Microsoft announced that Windows 8 would see Windows Live apps included right out-of-the-box, and would include built-in synchronization technologies powered by OneDrive (then SkyDrive).
+Microsoft announced that Windows 8 would have Windows Live apps included out-of-the-box, and would include built-in synchronization technologies powered by OneDrive (then SkyDrive).
 The Windows Live brand was phased out during August 2012, when Microsoft released Windows 8 to manufacturing.
 Active Windows Live services remained active but were gradually renamed.
-The "live.com" domain, however, continues to be used in the URLs for Outlook and OneDrive.
+The "live.com" domain, however, continues to be used in the URLs for Outlook, OneDrive, and the Login and Signup pages.